 Hartland is a somewhat small town located in the state of Michigan.
 With a population of 9,041 people and two constituent neighborhoods, Hartland is the 137th largest community in Michigan.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hartland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hartland is a decidedly white-collar town, with fully 85.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hartland is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Hartland who work in office and administrative support (12.61%), management occupations (12.48%), and sales jobs (10.15%).
+There are especially a lot of people living in Hartland who work in office and administrative support (13.16%), management occupations (12.36%), and sales jobs (11.09%).

 Hartland is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hartland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Hartland is that it can take a long time to commute to work.
 In Hartland, the average commute to work is 33.71 minutes, which is quite a bit higher than the national average.